gheja/hive/README.md

   * instance/process ID (calculated, 32 chars, [0-9a-f]{32})
   * bee version string (manually set, 8 chars, [0-9a-z]{8})

+the IDs should be shortened...

 * every incoming and outgoing message is signed
   * using a shared secret key
   * having a random nonce
   * having a signature based on the transmitted data

-the IDs should be shortened...
+this way the messages cannot be tampered from outside the cluster (the ones with secret key), but can be replayed (ie. we should use a time based or a one-time nonce or token)